geolaurajaimes/gislaura/a01webdevelopment/w04_publish.md

     ![imagen](../a00templates/img/img50.png)
 12. publish
     ![imagen](../a00templates/img/img47.png)
-for publish the data can be reference the vm data or can be copy
+for publish the data can be reference to the vm data path or can be copy

 | Map Service:    | myCanada                             | myCanada2                               |
 | --------------- | ------------------------------------ | --------------------------------------- |